forest-watcher/forest-watcher/docs/mobile/writing-tests.md

 `yarn test` will run all tests (relating to changed files).

 `yarn test:watch` will run an interactive CLI.
-Where you can individually update snapshots and re-run all tests.
+Pressing `w` will show all the options available.
+Here you can individually update snapshots and re-run all tests.

 ## Basic test template: